 Sandy Jenkins (right) in an undated photo.
 (Courtesy photo)

-DALLAS (September 12, 2013)—Former Collin Street Bakery comptroller Sandy Jenkins, 64, who’s accused of stealing nearly $17 million from the landmark Corsicana business over the course of eight years, is named in a 10-count federal indictment charging mail fraud.
+CORSICANA (August 14, 2013)—An affidavit released Wednesday details what authorities call the extensive embezzlement scheme through which former Collin Street Bakery comptroller Sandy Jenkins, 64, stole nearly $17 million from the landmark Corsicana business over the course of eight years.

-Jenkins, who was arrested in August, was the bakery’s comptroller from February 1998 through June 21, 2013, wrote 888 fraudulent checks on the company’s accounts to pay personal bills including an American Express tab totaling more than $11 million, $1.2 million in charges at Neiman Marcus, and a Citi Card tab of more than $1.9 million, an affidavit says.
+Jenkins, who was the bakery’s comptroller from February 1998 through June 21, 2013, wrote 888 fraudulent checks on the company’s accounts to pay personal bills including an American Express tab totaling more than $11 million, $1.2 million in charges at Neiman Marcus, and a Citi Card tab of more than $1.9 million.

 The theft, which cost the bakery about $16.65 million, funded what the affidavit described as “a lavish lifestyle that included houses in Corsicana, Texas and Santa Fe, N.M.; approximately 43 luxury automobile purchases for (Jenkins), his wife and his daughter; frequent travel on private planes around the United States and abroad; and a watch-jewelry collection that, based on preliminary estimates,” has approximately $3 million in value.”